JesseTheSE/node-red-contrib-roc/README.md

 In the flow that uses the ROC drivers, you'll use the IP address of the radio as the "host" field that gets injected into the driver subflow.
 The "port" needs to match the terminal server port for the COM port in use.

-For more information on using the ZumLink programmable radio, see [the support section of the FreeWave website](www.freewave.com/support) for radio functionality and the [github wiki](https://github.com/FreeWaveTechnologies/ZumIQ/wiki) for programmability and ZumIQ related support.
+For more information on using the ZumLink programmable radio, see [the support section of the FreeWave website](www.freewave.com/support) for radio functionality and the [GitHub wiki](https://github.com/FreeWaveTechnologies/ZumIQ/wiki) for programmability and ZumIQ related support.